oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

-# Schedule the Copying of Audit Data to Object Storage using the Oracle Data Safe REST API
+# Schedule the copying of audit data to object storage using the Oracle Data Safe REST API

 ## Introduction